This is the multi-page printable view of this section. Click here to print.

 - Creating: Processing service creation request

-- Error: Cannot determine current status due to internal error
+- Error: Cannot check current status due to internal error

-- If this status persists, please contact the Support Center.
+- If this status persists, contact Support Center

 - Editing: Processing service modification request

-- LB Health Check Details At the top of the page, status information and descriptions of additional features are displayed.
+- At the top of the LB Health Check Detail page, status information and description of additional features are displayed.

 Detailed Information

-Detailed Information tab allows you to view the resource’s detailed information from the LB health check list, and modify the information if needed.
+On the Detailed Information tab, you can view detailed information of the resource from the LB Health Check List and modify information if necessary.

 |---|---|